Miraitowa and Someity: Artist

 The mascots were designed by Japanese artist Ryo Taniguchi, who lives in the Fukuoka Prefecture in southern Japan.
 Taniguchi was persuaded by his father, who is also an illustrator, to study art at Cabrillo College in California.
-He has illustrated English-language textbooks for Japanese children.
+Taniguchi began his art career selling postcard illustrations on the streets of Fukuoka for ¥150 each.
+Later, he helped illustrate English-language textbooks for Japanese children.

 Taniguchi discovered the Tokyo 2020 mascot competition on Facebook in February 2017 and came up with the idea of creating a character whose head resembled a samurai war helmet with the ichimatsu moyo pattern of the official Tokyo 2020 logo.
 After making a rough sketch, Taniguchi reworked the design after the competition's official application requirements were announced in May 2017.
 In designing the mascots, Taniguchi focused on the mascots' eyes to make his proposal stand out.

 Taniguchi was uninvolved in the naming of the mascots, though he did attend a screening at which various naming proposals were introduced.
 As part of the agreement to use the mascots, Taniguchi transferred intellectual property rights to the mascots to the Olympic and Paralympic committees, and as a result, he will not receive any royalty payments from mascot-related licensing.